martin-banks/toggle-switch/README.md

 # toggle-switch
-Self-set challenge project
+Self-set challenge

 ### The brief
-Create a re-usable template/component fora toggle switch.
+Create a re-usable UI template/component for a toggle switch.
 It must:

 - Respond to drag events, for both mouse and touch input
 - Make use of a factory function
 - Perform a different function in on/off state
+- Additional configuration options

 **Extra credit**

-- Additional configuration options
 - Creat a version using ES6 classes
+- Add some tests ...

 ### Why?
-I want to learn about drag inputs and refresh on factories to crate re-usable componenets
+I want to learn about drag inputs and refresh kowledge of factories to crate re-usable componenets

+### What is it?
+A resusable UI component for a toggle switch that returns a boolean value and executes different function based on it's status.

+Styling will will work on both light, dark backgrounds

 ## How to